Kyuquot/Cheklesahht First Nation

-Before 1951, Both the Kyuquot First Nation and the Cheklesath First Nation were separately managed and funded by the then Department of Indian and Northern Affairs.
+Before 1951, both the Kyuquot First Nation and the Cheklesath First Nation were separately managed and funded by the then Department of Indian and Northern Affairs.
 The Cheklesath people were very few in numbers and were not receiving adequate funding for housing and infrastructure from the federal government's Department of Indian and Northern Affairs.

 The Chekleset chiefs and elders met with the Kyuquot chiefs and elders to ask if their people could live amongst the Kyuquot people.
 The Kyuquot chiefs and elders agreed to allow the Cheklesath to live on Č'axwataqt (Mission Island), but were not granted any rights in Kyuquot affairs.
 They were to remain a separate nation until conditions warranted their return to their own territory.

+In 1962, the Kyuquot and the Cheklesath bands amalgamated.

+As part of the Maa-nulth Treaty Society, they were one of five signatories to the Maa-nulth First Nations Treaty, which came into effect in 2011, making them a self-governing First Nation.